Viraj-Nigwekar/multi-axis-robust-portfolio-optimization/README.md

 ## Status

 - Research notebook: Complete
-- Paper: In preparation (theoretical sections under revision)
+- Paper: Complete
-- Results: Being finalized for publication-level presentation
+- Results:Complete

 ---

 ## License

-This repository is currently private and does not include a license.
+This repository is currently public and does include a license.
-A license will be added upon public release.